Young Sherlock (British TV series): Production

 Development of a television series adaptation of the Young Sherlock Holmes books written by Andy Lane was first reported in April 2024 with Hero Fiennes Tiffin starring as a young Sherlock Holmes and Guy Ritchie attached to the project as well.
 Amazon Prime Video ordered eight-episodes of the series in May 2024 to be executive produced by Inspirational Entertainment and Motive Pictures.
-The series is written by showrunner Matthew Parkhill, who also executive produces.
-Ritchie will direct and executive produce alongside Lane, Simon Kelton, Ivan Atkinson, Simon Maxwell, Dhana Gilbert, Colin Wilson, and Marc Resteghini.

-The series will be written and showrun by Matthew Parkhill, and directed by Guy Ritchie, who had previously helmed two unrelated cinematic Holmes adaptations: Sherlock Holmes (2009), and Sherlock Holmes: A Game of Shadows (2011).
-The role of the nineteen year old Holmes will be played by the twenty-six year old Hero Fiennes Tiffin who had previously worked with Ritchie on The Ministry of Ungentlemanly Warfare.
+The series was written by showrunner Matthew Parkhill, who also executive produces.
+Ritchie directs and executive produces alongside Lane, Simon Kelton, Ivan Atkinson, Simon Maxwell, Harriet Creelman, Dhana Gilbert, Colin Wilson and Marc Resteghini.
+Ritchie previously helmed two unrelated cinematic Holmes adaptations: Sherlock Holmes (2009) and Sherlock Holmes: A Game of Shadows (2011).
+The role of the nineteen-year-old Holmes is played by Hero Fiennes Tiffin, who had previously worked with Ritchie on The Ministry of Ungentlemanly Warfare.

-In June, Fiennes Tiffin's uncle Joseph Fiennes was cast as Sherlock's father, alongside Natasha McElhone as his mother.
+In June, Fiennes Tiffin's uncle Joseph Fiennes was cast as Sherlock's father, alongside Natascha McElhone as his mother.
 In July, Zine Tseng, Colin Firth and Dónal Finn joined the cast.
+Max Irons was seen filming scenes in late August, and he was revealed to be playing Mycroft Holmes shortly afterwards.

 Filming of the series began in the United Kingdom in July 2024.

-Max Irons was seen filming scenes in late August.
-In September, Irons was confirmed to be playing Mycroft Holmes.

 Scenes were filmed in Bristol.
-In 2025, filming took place in Spain (specifically Jerez, Cádiz and Seville), and Cardiff, Wales.
-Filming on the series wrapped in late February.
+In 2024, filming took place in Spain (specifically Jerez, Cádiz and Seville), and Cardiff, Wales.
+Filming on the series wrapped in late February 2025.

+In April 2026, Amazon Prime Video renewed the show for a second series, with Ritchie set to direct the first episode.
+The show's success led executive producer Marc Resteghini to extend their overall deal with Amazon MGM Studios.
+Filming of the second series is underway in Palermo and Caccamo, Sicily, Italy.
+In July, Olivia Williams, Sophie Skelton, Indira Varma, and Aidan Gillen were announced to have joined the main cast for the second season, while Tseng, Acar, Firth and Joseph Fiennes were confirmed not to return.

+Release

+All eight episodes of Young Sherlock premiered on 4 March 2026 on Amazon Prime Video.
+The trailer for the series, which was released on 5 February 2026, set a new record for the most watched Amazon Prime Series trailer in its first seven days.
+On 9 February, a screening of the first episode was held in New York City.
+On 17 February, a screening of the first two episodes was held in Mexico City.
+On 24 February, a screening of the first episode was held in London.